Date of Last Update

 2.2.4 The resulting organization will be continuously evaluated in terms of overall effectiveness, efficiency, and performance relative to reasonable objectives.

-2.2.5 The President oversees all areas of activity within the institution, aided by the eight vice presidents: the Provost/Executive Vice President for Academic and Student Affairs, the Vice President for Finance and Administration, the Vice President for University Relations, the Vice President for Development, the Vice President for Inclusion and Equity and Executive Associate for Presidential Initiatives, the Vice President and General Counsel, the Vice President for Enrollment Development, and the Vice President for Information Technology and Chief Digital Officer.
+2.2.5 The President oversees all areas of activity within the institution, aided by the seven vice presidents: the Provost/Executive Vice President for Academic and Student Affairs, the Vice President for Finance and Administration, the Vice President for University Relations, the Vice President for Development, the Vice President for Inclusion and Equity/Chief of Staff, the Vice President for Enrollment Development, and the Vice President for Information Technology and Chief Digital Officer.
+The General Counsel is a member of the President’s leadership team.

 A chart of the current organizational structure with executive officer assignments shall be maintained by the President's Office.